zephyrproject-rtos/zephyr/doc/security/sensor-threat.rst

 5. **Current date/time**.
-TLS certificate verification requires knowledge of the current date and time in order to determine if the current time falls within the certificate’s current validity time.
+TLS certificate verification requires knowledge of the current date and time in order to determine if the current time falls within the certificate's current validity time.
    Also, token based client authentication will generally require the client to sign a message containing a time window that the token is valid.
 Certificate validation requires the device's notion of date and